This page contains the Frequently Asked Question about Enigmail and around.

 What should I do if my mail client shows an alert about an unresponsive script?

-Sometimes, Enigmail (or, talking more precisely, the underlying GnuPG) takes a long time for the cryptographic operations to complete and the mail client issues a complain about an "unresponsive script".
+Sometimes, Enigmail (or GnuPG) takes a long time for the cryptographic operations to complete and the mail client issues a complain about an "unresponsive script".
 If this happens while sending an encrypted mail, you should never click on Cancel, as this would send the mail unencrypted.
 In this case always select Continue.
 If several attempts do not help, then quit and restart the mail application.

 Why do I get an error "Secret key needed to decrypt message" and am unable to read encrypted messages sent to me?